mecsko/frontend-starter/README.md

 ## Vue.js
 [Vue.js](https://vuejs.org/) is an approachable, performant and versatile framework for building web user interfaces.

+## Vue.js 3 Composition API
+[Composition API](https://vuejs.org/api/composition-api-setup.html) is a set of APIs that allows us to author Vue components using imported functions instead of declaring options.

+## Vue.js 3 SFC and "script setup"
+["script setup"](https://vuejs.org/api/sfc-script-setup.html) is a compile-time syntactic sugar for using Composition API inside Single File Components (SFCs).
+It is the recommended syntax if you are using both SFCs and Composition API.

 ## vue-global-api
 Use Vue Composition API globally instead of import APIs from vue in every file.
 [GitHub](https://github.com/antfu/vue-global-api)